Elaboration of Appropriate Legal

 Domestic Violence, which gave its positive results: on November 12th, 2010 it

-version was given to the consideration and verification of the Prime Minister
+version was presented to the consideration and verification of the Prime Minister

 of RA on the 28th of November, 2012.
 Unfortunately, on February 11, 2013 the Ministry